-- Letter of Confirmation of Interest and Availability using the template provided in Annex III.
-Note: National consultants must quote prices in Thai Baht. - Personal CV, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references. - Financial Proposal that indicates the all-inclusive fixed total contract price supported by a breakdown of costs, as per template provided.
-IF an Offeror is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the Offeror must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP. - Proposed outline of methodology for conducting the study (maximum 2 pages).
+- 1- Letter of Confirmation of Interest and Availability using the template provided in Annex III. - 2- CV, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references. - 3- Technical proposal which includes the following - a) The proposed assignment work plan; - b) the proposed framework for the MC policy; - c) the proposed process to update the national TB management guidelines for refugees, IDPs, migrant and returnees - 4- Financial Proposal that indicates the all-inclusive fixed total contract price supported by a breakdown of costs, as per template provided.
+IF an Offeror is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the

+Offeror must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.

-Incomplete proposals may not be considered.
-The shortlisted candidates may be contacted and the successful candidate will be notified
+Incomplete proposals will not be considered.
+The shortlisted candidates may be contacted, and the successful candidate will be notified